-West Virginia Day is an annual holiday celebrated on June 20th in the state of West Virginia.
-The holiday marks the anniversary that West Virginia was admitted into the United States of America in the year of 1863.
-As such, it’s a day of pride for many West Virginians, indicative of the state’s independence and its moral stand against slavery.
+West Virginia Day is celebrated on 20 June to mark the anniversary of West Virginia being admitted into the United States in 1863.
+West Virginia Day is a holiday of pride for many West Virginians, indicative of the state’s independence and its moral stand against slavery.

 |2017||20 Jun||Tue||West Virginia Day||WV|